 Billion Dollar Green Challenge

-The University has committed to the Billion Dollar Green Challenge in 2016.
-This challenge is an effort by universities and institutions of higher learning to collectively invest a billion dollars into sustainability projects.
+The university has committed to the Billion Dollar Green Challenge in 2016.
+This challenge is an effort by universities and institutions of higher learning to collectively invest one billion dollars into sustainability projects.
 The University of Utah is fulfilling this commitment through the Revolving Loan Fund.